 It is recommended that as programs begin to adopt anti-displacement strategies in their funding guidelines, they require and set high standards for community engagement.
 This increases an applicant's ability to scope meaningful projects that address purpose and need while maximizing community benefits and increases an application evaluator's abilities to consider qualitative information provided by applicants.
 Note this recommendation may be best applied in programs where planning and early project development phases are funded, where displacement vulnerabilities can be factored into project alternatives or other early project development documents and processes.
-Community engagement activities and plans, which invite public participation into planning processes, and may range in depth from information sessions to full project co-ownership, can determine whose interests, knowledge, and experiences get to inform project decisions.
+Programs, however, are encouraged to continue meaningful community engagement practices throughout all milestones of a project's lifecycle.
+Community engagement activities and plans, which invite public participation into planning processes, and may range in depth from information sessions to full project co-ownership8, can determine whose interests, knowledge, and experiences get to inform project decisions.
 Community engagement that invites stakeholders with lived experience to diagnose issues around displacement is key to ensure that projects' anti-displacement activities are appropriate and impactful.
 Even in cases where robust tools and data can diagnose displacement concerns, engagement serves to ground-truth that data, examine it critically, and furnish productive dialogue around the project and its impacts.